 Throughout 2020, invest to celebrate the women you love, raise up the women you work with, spend time with the young girls you are raising and take action to be a positive influence and ally to Celebrate women’s achievement.
 Raise awareness against bias.
 Take action for equality.

-Dawn-Marie Elder is COO, TelAgility.
-SIPPIO is a TelAgility product.
+Dawn-Marie Elder is COO, SIPPIO.

 For more information on SIPPIO Voice or becoming a partner visit SIPPIO